Gloria Swanson: Gloria Swanson British Productions Ltd.

 Before she began filming Perfect Understanding as Gloria Swanson British Productions Ltd., she finished a two-film package production for Art Cinema, which included Indiscreet and Tonight or Never (1931).
 Perfect Understanding, a 1933 sound production comedy, was the only film produced by this company.
 Made entirely at Ealing Studios, it co-starred Laurence Olivier as Swanson's on-screen husband.
 United Artists bought back all of her stock with them, in order to provide her financing to make this film, and thereby ending her relationship with the partnership.
 The film was panned by the critics upon its release and failed at the box office.

 1938–1950: Creating new paths

 When she made the transition to sound films as her career simultaneously began to decline, Swanson moved permanently to New York City in 1938.
 Swanson starred in Father Takes a Wife for RKO in 1941.
 She began appearing in stage productions and starred in The Gloria Swanson Hour on WPIX-TV in 1948.
 Swanson threw herself into painting and sculpting and, in 1954, published Gloria Swanson's Diary, a general newsletter.
 She toured in summer stock, engaged in political activism, designed and marketed clothing and accessories, and made personal appearances on radio and in movie theaters.
+On July 10, 1947, she guest voiced on the CBS Suspense radio drama "Murder by the Book" portraying the lead character Emily Carlyle, an acclaimed yet trouble authoress who becomes involved in a real-life murder investigation while dealing with her own peculiar issues.